DataDog/datadog-api-client-typescript/RELEASING.md

 - See changes ready for release by running `ddev release show changes . --tag-prefix v` at the root of this project.
 Add any missing labels to PRs if needed.
 - Run `ddev release changelog . <NEW_VERSION> --tag-prefix v` to update the `CHANGELOG.md` file at the root of this repository
+- Update the version in `package.json` you want to release, following semver.
 - Commit the changes to the repository in a release branch and get it approved/merged after you:
     - Make sure that all CIs are passing, as this is the commit we will be releasing!
 - Merge the Pull Request.